konstantine811/angular-js-adx/src/README.md

 referenced from within it.
 Changing `name` in `package.json` from "ng-boilerplate" will rename the resultant CSS and JavaScript placed in `build/`, so this HTML references them by variable for convenience.

+## Configuring the environment
+1. Checkout the code from bitbucket
+2. `npm install`
+3. `npm -g install grunt-cli karma bower protractor`
+5. `bower install`
+6. `grunt watch`
+7. `webddriver-manager update`

+## To run end-to-end tests
+1. Start `grunt watch` from one command window
+2. `webdriver-manager start` from another command window
+3. `npm run protractor` (this will runy only the tests on chrome)